Global Health R&D

 AMERICANS SUPPORT GLOBAL HEALTH RESEARCH

-How important would you say it is that the U.S. work to improve health globally through research and innovation?
+How important do you think it is that the U.S. is a global leader in research to improve health?

 GLOBAL HEALTH IS AMERICA’S HEALTH

 Global health R&D has led to major advances against diseases like polio, meningitis, and the Ebola virus.
 But global health threats including HIV/AIDS, drug-resistant tuberculosis, malaria, hepatitis, and neglected tropical diseases continue to afflict the developing countries, draining their economy of resources and a productive workforce.
 In regions of the U.S., the local spread of Chikungunya virus and Chagas disease, two debilitating diseases without treatment or vaccines, demonstrate that epidemics do not respect borders.
 According to estimates by the World Health Organization, communicable diseases were responsible for over 17% of deaths worldwide in 2016.